DavidBjorkberg/FrameByFrameDebuggerDocs/CPP.md

 # TODO
 1. Reserved keywords section
-2. Supported types
-3. Tip: If you remove UPROPERTY() from a property it will no longer be saved (Maybe useful?)
 4. How to start / stop record
 5. How to launch debug play
 6. Find a better word for "debug Scene"